SeqBench

 Click Identify with BLAST.
 It opens NCBI BLAST in a new tab with the correct program (blastn for DNA/RNA, blastp for protein) and your sequence already filled into the query box, so you can run a homology search against the databases immediately.

-The characterization report is computed locally in your browser and is not uploaded to SeqBench.
-Only if you choose to click Identify with BLAST is the sequence sent to NCBI's servers to run the search there.
+No. Your sequence is used only to compute the characterization report and is never logged or stored.
+The same report is available via the REST API and the MCP server.
+Separately, only if you click Identify with BLAST is the sequence sent to NCBI's servers to run the search there.